 Digging the Hurricane in the South Downs

-National Trust Archaeologist Tom Dommett said: “It isn’t every day that you are part of a project to excavate a Battle of Britain airplane, particularly under such moving circumstances.
-It was remarkable to work with both Kazimierz Wünsche’s family and the Ministry of Defence in rehabilitating service personnel at Saddlecombe Farm.
-We now have the final archaeology report and can see the conserved artefacts at RAF Northolt museum.
-This is a great opportunity to talk about Saddlecombe’s history and its more recent past and how it is connected to global events as well as playing a role in local history.
-We are grateful to our tenant farmers at Saddlescombe and all the project partners for making this happen.”
+National Trust archaeologist Tom Dommett felt that it was remarkable to work with Kazimierz Wünsche’s family and the Ministry of Defence in rehabilitating service personnel.
+“This is a great opportunity to talk about Saddlecombe’s history and its more recent past and how it is connected to global events as well as playing a role in local history,” he said.
+“We are grateful to our tenant farmers at Saddlescombe and all the project partners for making this happen.”

 The remains of Sargeant Wünsche’s plane are on display at the Polish Museum in RAF Northolt where 303 squadron was stationed during the Battle of Britain.